isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 "It was Mr. Hashizume Chozo, who worked at a leprosy sanatorium in Okayama."

 "Wow, Mr. Hashizume.
 I see...Mr.
-Hashizume... his surgery skill is the highest."
+Hashizume... his surgical skill is top class."

 I was surprised to know that they knew each other.
 The encounter with the young, excellent doctor, whose name now rings out in the orthopedic surgery community, would change my life 180 degrees.